Elys0004/Automated-Chess-Played-Robotic-Arm/controller/README.md

 i.
 Specifying the position of each joint.

- To load this controller, "controller.yaml" is loaded inside the the "ros_controllers.launch" where it consists of joint position command for each of the joint.
+ To load this controller, "controller.yaml" is loaded inside the the "ros_controllers.launch" where it consists of joint position command for each of the joints.

  The joint position can be specified by using python script or launching a new terminal, and run the command below: